2022 International Day of the Girl Child Celebration

 ‘She-roes’ are, inspirational and empowering women who have made a difference in our lives and in our communities.
 Dr Alexa McDonough is our she-roe because of her advocacy for justice, social policy, human rights, international development, and peace.

-We have an exciting lineup of speakers and presenters planned for this year’s celebration, please view the 2022 IDOTGC – Working Program for the most current details!
+We have an exciting lineup of speakers and presenters planned for this year’s celebration, please view the full 2022 IDOTGC Digital Program (web) for the most current details!
 We will continue to update our program leading up to the celebration, with the complete program to be circulated to all those who have registered.

 Karen Oldfield K.C., ICD.D